Asynchronous Gibbs Sampling: Examples

-By introducing latent variables $\theta_i$ corresponding to each data point, the model can then be expressed in the following way:

-By conjugate updating, this yields Inverse--Gamma posteriors for $\sigma^2$ and $\tau^2$, a normal posterior for $\mu$, and an $n$-dimensional multivariate normal posterior for $\v{ \theta }$.
-Since $\phi$ is non-conjugate, to simplify things for our example we fixed it at 0.5, which is an interpretable value that is close to its MLE.
-If $n$ is large, block sampling from this posterior is intractable because it requires the frequent inversion of two $( n \times n )$ matrices.
-It is possible to integrate $\v{ \theta }$ out of the model, but this does not avoid large matrix inversion.
-We propose the following scheme to sample from the posterior of $( \mu, \sigma^2, \tau^2, \v{ \theta } )$.
+If $n$ is large, block sampling from this posterior is intractable because it requires the frequent inversion of two $(n \x n)$ matrices.
+It is possible to integrate $\v\theta$ out of the model, but this does not avoid large matrix inversion.
+To avoid these difficulties and focus attention on those aspects of the computational problem most relevant to asynchronous Gibbs sampling, we use the assumption of an evenly-spaced grid together with special properties of the exponential covariance to develop a scheme for approximate closed-form analytic matrix inversion.
+Details may be found in Appendix \ref{apdx:matrixinv}

-In our approach, we update individual slices of $\v{ \theta }$, consisting of 500 elements, via Gibbs steps.
-To do this, we sample from full conditional distributions of the form $\v{ \theta }_{ 1:500 } \given \v{ \theta }_{ 501:n }, \mu, \sigma^2,$ $\tau^2$ for arbitrary indices (recall that $\phi$ is fixed).
-Thus we need to sample from conditional Gaussian distributions of portions of $\v{ \theta }$, given the rest of $\v{ \theta }$.
-To do this without ever constructing the large covariance matrix, which may be too big to store in memory, we need to be able to invert $\m{ H } ( \phi )$, multiply by $\tau^{ -2 }$, add $\sigma^{ -2 } \, \m{ I }_n$, and invert back.
-The following scheme allows us to do this elementwise, with only one approximate inversion along the way, which can with further work likely be refined into an exact inversion.

-Since we have made the simplifying assumption that our grid is evenly spaced, the covariance matrix $\m{ H } ( \phi )$ is Toeplitz.
-Additionally, since our covariance function is exponential, the resulting covariance matrix is hyperbolic, and can be inverted element-wise analytically via a technique due to \textcite{dow08}, with inverse that simplifies to

-Note that this $\m{ H }^{ -1 } ( \phi )$ is tridiagonal with modified corner elements.
-While this technique limits the generality of our Gaussian Process prior, more complicated ways of avoiding large matrix inversions are available with modern spatial priors such as Nearest Neighbor Gaussian Processes \cite{banerjee12}.

-Next, we multiply by $\tau^{ -2 }$, and add $\sigma^{ -2 }$ to the diagonal.
-The resulting covariance matrix is still tridiagonal with modified corner elements.
-We do not know how to invert this matrix analytically, but we do know how to invert the general tridiagonal Toeplitz matrix without modified corner elements, via a technique due to \textcite{hu96}.
-We approximate the tridiagonal form by assuming that $d_0 \doteq b$ in (\ref{inverse-1}) -- this works well except at the points where the partition slices of $\v{ \theta }$ join, where a small amount of error is introduced.

-Finally, to find the mean vector, we need to multiply the covariance matrix defined by (\ref{inverse-1}) by a term that includes the full data.
-Since the data set can be too large to store on a single machine, this is intractable.
-However, not all is lost: since the resulting covariance function decreases rapidly to 0 as the distance away from the full conditional of interest increases, this multiplication can be carried out to arbitrary precision by simply taking a slice in the center of the matrix in a neighborhood around the full conditional of interest, avoiding use of the full data.
-This idea also underlies \textit{covariance tapering} \cite{furrer06} and \textit{composite likelihood methods} for spatial problems \cite{stein04}.

-After all of these steps, we can sample any slice of $\v{ \theta }$ full conditionally via the standard Schur complement formula, since the full conditional of a Gaussian is Gaussian.